 ** From the given chart you can see the smallest prime number is 2 and the smallest composite number is 4.

-Students can also practice by creating charts for prime numbers from 1 to 1000 and similarly for composite numbers.
+Students can also practice by creating charts for prime and composite numbers from 1 to 1000.

 |Natural Numbers And Whole Numbers||Number Theory|

 |Number Patterns Whole Numbers||Even Odd Prime Composite Numbers|